Updated July 24, 2023

-These ratios measure the amount of liquidity available within the company, for example, the amount of assets that can be quickly converted to cash or is in the form of cash and cash equivalents.
-There are various ratios that fall under this umbrella:
+The company’s liquidity ratios measure the amount of available liquidity, such as the number of assets it can quickly convert to cash or hold in cash and cash equivalents.
+Various ratios fall under this umbrella:

 - Current Ratio = Current Assets / Current Liabilities

 - Quick Ratio (Acid test ratio) = (Current Assets – Inventories) / Current Liabilities

 - Cash Ratio = Cash and Cash Equivalents / Current Liabilities

 These define how efficiently the company uses its assets and other revenue-generating resources.

 - Asset Turnover Ratio = Net Sales / Total Assets

 - Receivables Turnover Ratio =Net Credit Sales / Net Receivables.

 The denominator can be an end-of-the-year figure or an average figure